-At the SKINSCAR clinic, we provide breast uplift surgery you can rely on to be safe and affordable.
+At SKINSCAR Clinic, we provide breast uplift surgery you can rely on to be safe and affordable.
 This procedure isn’t for everyone, however, which is why we recommend you read through the following guidance.

 Breast uplift is referred to as ‘mastopexy’ in surgery terms.